 You may use biography sparingly to provide context, but this is not a biography of the author.

-Your papers should also discuss the visual and performative aspects of the play that made it unique in its time and why it has become an influential work of theatre.
+Your papers should also discuss the visual and performative aspects of the plays that made them unique in its time and why they have become influential works of theatre.

 The paper's format:

-The paper should be five to seven pages long, word-processed in plain black text, double-spaced, and have one inch margins.
-It should have a cover page that includes the title of the paper, your name, your student ID number, and the name of the course, and be stapled in the upper left corner.
+The paper should be five to seven pages long, word-processed in plain black text, be double-spaced, and have one inch margins.
+It should have an MLA header in the upper left corner (that includes the title of the paper, your name, your student ID number, and the name of the course), have page numbers and be stapled in the upper left corner.
 The paper must be properly cited in MLA style and have a bibliography page.

 In addition to the Hacker handbook, the Sawyer library has an online guide to help you with citations and style.